 agents/

-- The stow package layout mirrors
+- The package layout mirrors

-~/.claude/exactly, but only contains the four shared entries:
+~/.claude/but only contains the four shared entries:

 --no-folding.
-By default stow does "tree folding" — if a target directory doesn't already exist, it creates a single symlink for the whole folder.
-That's the exact failure mode I wanted to prevent.--no-foldingforces stow to create one symlink per leaf, so~/.claude/stays a real directory that Claude Code can write into. - Conflicts are resolved per-item, not per-folder.
+By default stow does "tree folding": if a target directory doesn't exist, it creates one symlink for the whole folder — the exact failure I nearly hit.--no-foldingcreates one symlink per leaf, so~/.claude/stays a real directory Claude Code can write into. - Conflicts are resolved per item.
 If

 mkdir -p /tmp/fake-home/.claude